 I was born the day Margaret Thatcher became Prime Minister and grew up as the son of a bank manager.
 As a result I have always been interested in politics and I’ve always been a Conservative.
 I believe in helping others to be able to help themselves.
 I value innovation, creativity, ideas and aspiration and applaud ambition, as well as generosity, kindness and empathy.
 I believe in teaching people how to fish, rather than simply giving them a fish.
 I like to challenge convention, but also value tradition and community, and I believe strongly in sound financial planning and management and the clear truth that you can’t spend your way out of debt.

 I like the diversity of thought in the Conservative Party.
 Since I joined I have been welcomed by people of all ages, professions and backgrounds and have always been encouraged to share my views, and share the perspectives of others.

 I decided to stand for election and become one of the decision makers at the Council because I have two small children and I want to ensure that our community, and our environment, is ready for them to inherit when they become adults.
 I want to ensure borough residents are getting the best value for services possible, and I want to ensure that we manage our finances and services wisely, to protect them for future generations.

 I'm passionate about conserving the environment and protecting our beautiful borough.
-Appointed Executive Member for Climate Emergency in May 2019, I have been very busy with green initiatives and putting carbon reduction on the agenda of every council project.
-I'm very proud of all that has been achieved in these early days of the journey to being net carbon neutral by 2030.
+I was the Executive Member for Climate Emergency from May 2019 to May 2022, very busy with green initiatives and putting carbon reduction on the agenda of every council project.
+I'm very proud of all that was achieved in these early days of the journey to being net carbon neutral by 2030.
 There is so much more that we can do and my enthusiasm is boundless for getting every resident onboard to reduce our carbon footprint.